Johnny Warren: Opposition to the OFC

 Warren frequently argued for abolition of the Oceania Football Confederation (OFC), claiming that the OFC offered nothing to either the world game nor to the nations that comprised the confederation.
 The lack of competition for Australia in the OFC was exemplified by the 2002 FIFA World Cup qualification results that featured 11–0, 22–0 and 31–0 scorelines against OFC opponents.
 The OFC does not have a direct qualification route to the World Cup.
-The OFC champion plays in intercontinental playoff series against a team from either CONMEBOL or the AFC for a World Cup berth.
-Warren favoured a merger between the OFC and Asian Football Confederation (AFC) that would allow the OFC nations to play in a regular qualification series.
+From 1986 to 2022, the OFC champion could only feature in an intercontinental play-off series against a team from either CONMEBOL, CONCACAF or the Asian Football Confederation (AFC) to achieve a World Cup berth.
+Warren favoured a merger between the OFC and AFC that would allow the OFC nations to play in a regular qualification series.
 After the Crawford Report of which he was a committee member, Australia joined the AFC in 2006.

 Struggle for national success

 Warren's publicly held belief was that if Australia's strong sporting tradition was focused on the sport then Australia could be a world power in the game.
 One of his famous quotes on the matter was "I'm sick of us saying, 'When are we going to qualify for the World Cup'?
 When are we going to win the World Cup? ...
 Call me a dreamer."
-His comments came shortly after Australia had defeated England 3–1 in a friendly featuring a full-strength English side (albeit with 11 substitutions made at half-time), and several Confederations Cup wins over France and Brazil when Australia took third place at the 2001 FIFA Confederations Cup in a 1–0 playoff win over Brazil.
+His comments came shortly after Australia had defeated England 3–1 in a friendly featuring a full-strength English side and two Confederations Cup wins over France and Brazil (the two finalist teams of the 1998 FIFA World Cup) when Australia took third place at the 2001 FIFA Confederations Cup in a 1–0 play-off win over Brazil.

 Warren claimed that these results showed that Australia was a much more powerful football nation than many gave it credit for.
-At the time, Australia was reigning world champion in the other international codes – rugby union, rugby league and cricket.
+At the time, Australia was reigning world champion in the other international codes – rugby union, rugby league and cricket, in addition to being an Olympic power and won four Formula One world titles between the 1950s and 1980s (with Jack Brabham and Alan Jones).